accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/3.1/index.md

 ---
-title: In each web page, [information](#information-given-by-color) must not be given only by color.
-Is this rule respected?
+title: On each web page, [information](#information-given-by-color) must not be conveyed through color only.
+Has this rule been followed?
 ---